tu2-atmanand/task-board-docs/docs/Advanced/How_To_Create_Request.md

 ---
 parent: Advanced Topics
-title: Create a Request
+title: Create a Ticket
 nav_order: 2
 ---

-## How to Create a Request
+## How to Create a Ticket

-Create a request for :
+Create a ticket for :

 - Asking any kind of question about the plugin.
 - A new feature suggestion.
-- Suggesting improvement for an existing feature.
+- Suggesting improvement for an existing feature/UI.
 - Reporting a bug.

 To create this request you can use GitHub issues section from the plugin GitHub repository.

 Follow the below steps to create a request :

-**Step 1 :** Head on to this website : [Task Board Requests](https://github.com/tu2-atmanand/Task-Board/issues).
+**Step 1 :** Head on to this website : [Task Board Issues](https://github.com/tu2-atmanand/Task-Board/issues).

 **Step 2 :** You will see a green button called `New issue`, click on this button.
 ![New Issue Button](/assets/NewIssueButton.png)